-Never go shopping without checking the weekly circulars – including those for drugstores or overstock stores like Big Lots.
-If retailers sell arts and crafts or office supplies, they’ll carry school supplies too and you can find great deals on sale.
+Never go shopping without checking the weekly circulars, including those for drugstores or overstock stores like Big Lots.
+If retailers sell arts and crafts or office supplies, they’ll carry school supplies, too, and you can find great deals on sale.

 11. Swap with friends

 If you have extra supplies at home, set up a swapping party with friends.
 Tell everyone to bring their extra school supplies, clothes their kids outgrew, or unused backpacks and sporting equipment.
-Lay everything out and see what you can trade.
+Lay everything out, and see what you can trade.

 12. Stick to the basics

 Despite what your kids might think, you really don’t need the glitter-dipped pencils, designer spiral notebooks, or neon erasers.
 You’ll save a ton of money if you buy plain, generic school supplies.
-Sure, your kids won’t be thrilled in the store, but when the fancy stuff is out of sight, they won’t care anymore.
+Sure, your kids won’t be thrilled in the store, but when the fancy stuff is out of sight, most won’t care anymore.

 More from Money Talks News